bkimminich/it-security-lecture/slides/01-04-network_security.md

 1. Open your previously saved `.pcapng` file
 2. Set `http` as a filter
-3. Use _Find a packet_ to search for potentially interesting _String_s
+3. Use _Find a packet_ to search for any potentially interesting _String_
    (such as `password`) within the _Packet details_ (see screenshot below)